 A lot of people compare a virtual mailbox to a glorified PO Box at the post office.
 And in many ways, this is true – both offer anonymous addresses and will scan any incoming mail.

-However, when you compare a virtual mailbox vs a PO box, there are also a number of differences.
+However, when you compare a virtual mailbox to a PO box, there are also several differences.

 As you can see in the table above, a virtual mailbox allows you to:

-- Accept mail from any carrier (UPS, DHL, FedEx, etc.);
+- Receive postal mail and packages from any carrier (UPS, DHL, FedEx, etc.);

 - Forwards your mail to anywhere in the world;